NadaAlawadhi1/Pocket-Finance/README.md

 - 📝 Add, edit, and delete financial entries easily
 - 📅 Filter to view only today's activity or select a specific date
 - 👋 Onboarding screen shown only on first launch
-- 🎨 Clean, intuitive, and responsive UI with light and dark modes
+- 🎨 **Light & Dark mode support** with clean, intuitive, and responsive UI
 - 💾 Data stored locally using **Hive** or **Sqflite**

 ---